yusifsalam/tyoaikaseuranta/README.md

 Heroku [link](https://shrouded-hamlet-09298.herokuapp.com/).

 You need to register to use the application!
 Alternatively, you can build your own instance from source.
+If neither option is lucrative enough, you can use the test account:
+> username: test

+> password: enkerro:DD

 ## Hosting your own app
 You will need to have these on your system: